itchinda/pyodys-project/README.md

   Uses the **Newton–Raphson method** to solve the nonlinear systems that arise in implicit ODEs, making it suitable for stiff problems.

 - **Flexible System Definition**:
-  Define any ODE system by inheriting from the `EDOs` abstract class.
+  Define any ODE system by inheriting from the `ODEProblem` abstract class.
 A fallback **numerical Jacobian** (central finite differences) is provided automatically.

 - **Analytical Jacobian Overrides**:
   For improved performance and accuracy, users can override the default numerical Jacobian with a hand-derived one.